meras9861/sep11-freedom-project/entries/entry03.md

   var color2 = "#255, 87, 51";
   var a-sky = "color2";
+}
 </a-scene>
 ```

 To make the code from A-Frame more simple to read and use, I used ```var``` to sepearte all the different aspects of the background instead of keeping everything in one line togther like it was shown on A-Frame, such as color, postion, ect.
 All of the different variables were then added together in the final ```var``` to give a similar result to the code from A-Frame.
 Additionally, I changed the values of each variable to test out a different look for a background.
 This way, I can see multiple perspectives of the scenery I am trying to create.
-I learned that using ```var``` not only keeps my code more organized, but it also helps me use those same variables throughout my entire project, which helps if I want to change a specific value of a varable since I am planning to have different backgrounds for each level (easy, medium, hard).
+I learned that using ```var``` not only keeps my code more organized, but it also helps me use those same variables throughout my entire project, which helps if I want to change a specific value of a varable since I am planning to have different backgrounds for each level (easy, medium, and hard).

 [Previous](entry02.md) | [Next](entry04.md)